 La Little thing

 Apparently the reguetón arrived in the Cuban capital through the pedicabs.
 Joaquín Borges Triana affirms that from there he went to teenage parties and finally sat down in the biggest Cuban city, but he arrived from Santiago de Cuba.
 It was here that Rubén Cuesta Palomo, Candyman, at the beginning of the 90's he became a pioneer of which Raquel Z. Rivera considers one of the most striking genres of this time.
-Reggaeton achieved the stylistic that some imagined impossible.
+Reggaeton achieved the crossover that some imagined impossible.

 Undoubtedly, urban sound, especially reggaeton, takes up a lot of space when talking or listening; the paradox is seen in the uneven consumption of this catchy and relatively easy to produce music.
 According to local creators what is done in Santiago de Cuba is less consumed than what comes from the capital.
 As simple as El Micha or the ineffable Chocolate snatches the audience to places like El Fisicaldo, who by the way, also went to the Cuban capital.